-Due to the conservatoire context at SPAA, examinations are not used as a method to assess and evaluate student performance.
-Students are assessed in practical assignments such as productions and recorded media and portfolios of work submitted to support relevant practice.
+Due to the conservatoire framework at SPAA, examinations are not used as a method to assess and evaluate student performance.
+Students are assessed in practical assignments such as productions and recorded media and portfolios of work submitted to support a student's practice.
 Students are also assessed on presentations, reflective essays and academic research.
 Assessment processes and criteria are clearly defined in each programme course handbook.